nresare/pam-ssh-agent/README.md

 * `%u` the username of the user attempting to authenticate
 * `%U` numeric uid of the user attempting to authenticate

+## The `native-crypto` feature

+In a [discussion](https://github.com/nresare/pam-ssh-agent/issues/24) about the possibility of having this piece of software be integrated into commercial upstream distributions, it was mentioned that such distributions might have a requirement that all crypto operations happens with FIPS validated software.
+Since the native rust crypto implementation that this software was using is not yet FIPS validated, but OpenSSL can be made to be, I decided to implement the option to use OpenSSL instead of the ssh-key crypto implementation using the `native-crypto` feature.

+Unless you are someone that has a mandate to only run FIPS validated crypto implementations, you probably don't want this feature enabled.

 ## License